kimsoomnin/PyCHAM/README.md

 		pconc = 10, 5; 6, 0
 		and the pconct input is
 		pconct = 0; 120
-		and the Number_size_bins input is
+		and the number_size_bins input is
-		Number_size_bins = 1
+		number_size_bins = 1

-pconc = Either total particle concentration at start of experiment, in which case should
+pconc = Either total particle concentration, in which case should
 		be a scalar, or particle concentration per size bin, in which case length should equal number of particle size bins (# particles/cc (air)).
 If an array of numbers, then separate numbers by a comma.
 If a scalar, the particles will be